A Guide to Content Marketing: 5 Rules Thou Shalt Adhere To

 #4 Thou Shalt Choose Social Media Platforms Carefully

 This is your ONE chance to confess your social media sin(s) to Bella.
 She doesn’t judge!
 Take your time.
 Done?
 Now start off fresh and learn to choose your social content promotion channels wisely.
 But, before that ask yourself a very important question: ‘Where are my customers?’
 If it helps, Neil Patel in his blog, says, “B2B marketing tends to work well on Facebook and LinkedIn more than other social channels.”
 Now you know where you need to be?
-Yes, be where your prospects are and don’t distribute your content without a plan.
+Yes, be where your prospects are, have a strategic roadmap, and don’t distribute your content without a plan.

 To summarize, study what content type works on which content platform for your niche.
 This Buffer blog can help you figure that out.
 Most importantly, allow your brand personality to come through your posts.
 We’re not trying to pull a joke but don’t appear schizophrenic (different you on different networks)!